-How to use it: Lately, Stephanie is not herself.
+Example: Lately, Stephanie is not herself.
 She has been straight clownin' on everybody.

-Crib meant someone's house or place.
+"Crib" meant someone's house or place.

 Example: Joycelyn invited us over to her new crib.
 We will party all night!

 59. Went postal

 It meant that someone was losing it or going crazy.